-“They say” you can choose your friends but not your family, I’m sure that statement rings true for a lot of us.
-Our families, even at the best of times, have the ability to drive us nuts, laughing at our own crazy stories.
-But, what if I told you that at some point in your life, you may not be speaking to your family.
-Your reaction, would most likely be, “that’s ridiculous, we’re a close family, how could that be possible?”
+“They say” you can choose your friends but not your family.
+I’m sure that statement rings true for a lot of us.
+Our families, even at the best times, can drive us nuts, laughing at our crazy stories.
+What if I told you that you may not be speaking to your family at some point in your life?
+Your reaction would most likely be, “That’s ridiculous; we’re a close family; how could that be possible?”

-Communication or lack of…for example, take my “in-laws” (I’m sure there’s a joke in there somewhere).
-During my own split with my husband, I was hell-bent on making sure that he and I have a civil and kind relationship.
-Trust me, we had our moments but at the end of the day, we share two children that we both love and adore.
-Wouldn’t it be easier to be friendly and kind be easier than being right?
+Communication or lack of, for example, take my “in-laws” (I’m sure there’s a joke in there somewhere).
+During my split with my husband, I was very focused on ensuring he and I had a civil and kind relationship.
+Trust me, we had our moments, but at the end of the day, we share two children we both love and adore.
+Wouldn’t being friendly and kind be easier than being right?

 It’s so ridiculous!
-Whatever…trying to keep things in perspective, regardless of absent in-laws.
+I’m trying to keep things in perspective, regardless of absent in-laws.
 That said, wouldn’t you want to resolve these issues moving forward?
 Isn’t there more to lose than not?
-It’s so obvious to me but then again, maybe I’m just too much of an idealist.
-I know, sometimes families can’t be fixed, I don’t understand it but I get it.
+It’s obvious to me, but maybe I’m too much of an idealist.
+I know, sometimes families can’t be fixed, I don’t understand it, but I get it.

-Although I wish I knew how to solve it.
-To be honest, I wiped my hands of this a while ago, (obviously, it still bothers me) they’re not even my parents, except that their actions affect all of us and that’s the kicker!
-I believe in unconditional love and that we can agree to disagree, not run when the shit hits the fan or abandon ship, WTF, who does that?!
+Although I wish I knew how to solve it, I wiped my hands off this a while ago.
+That said, it still bothers me.
+They’re not even my parents, except that their actions affect all of us, and that’s the kicker!
+I believe in unconditional love, and we can agree to disagree, not run when the shit hits the fan or abandon ship.
+WTF, who does that?!

-the Urban dictionary’s definition of family;
+the Urban Dictionary’s definition of family;

 I think this sums it up quite nicely!
-I love my family, my REAL family, there isn’t anything I wouldn’t do, say, help or fight for, to be in their lives.
-So, remember when things get heated up, communicate this love, because in the end, family matters.
+I love my family, my REAL family.
+There isn’t anything I wouldn’t do, say, help or fight for to be in their lives.
+So, remember, when things get heated up, communicate this love because, in the end, family matters.